microsoft/BotFramework-WebChat/packages/README.md

 # Builds

-For all packages, we provide 3 favors and 2 build scripts.
+For all packages, we provide 3 flavors and 2 build scripts.

-## Favors
+## Flavors

-We offer 3 build favors:
+We offer 3 build flavors:

 |             | Instrumented | Minified | Source maps |
 | ----------- | ------------ | -------- | ----------- |